 Tenor - The higher man's singing voice - the tenor is usually the male star of the opera.

 Here is a playlist of fun videos that explain opera terms

 The story of the opera is really important.
 Today, it's hard for us to understand the singers - especially when they aren't singing in English!
 When you're going to an opera it's a good idea to learn about the story first so that you'll be able to follow.
 Today many operas have supertitles which project the words in English or the language of the country where the performance is taking place.

 Here are some summaries of opera plots

 Below are two bonus videos.
 The first is a preview of an online activity in which you get to design your own opera based on Engelbird Humperdink's Hansel and Gretel.
-You can design your opera here.
-Teachers can download the lesson plans that accompany this activity.
+Unfortunately the activity is currently offline.